All Episodes

 Is that what they call driveways in Seattle?

-At a city employee took, telling them since their flowers hang over the sidewalk, they are facing a $650 fine, that it presents some kind of hazard.
+Now they've gotten a letter from the city complete with digital photos, and the digital photos are in this website, at a city employee took, telling them since their flowers hang over the sidewalk, they are facing a $650 fine, that it presents some kind of hazard.

-We'll link to this at Rushlimbaugh.com.
+We'll link to this at rushlimbaugh.com.

 There's no hazard here.

-This is this is just classic.
+There literally is no has this is this is just classic.

 This is happening to us here in Palm Beach with our turtle lights.

-I mean, it's it's it's happening everywhere.
+I mean, it's happening everywhere.

 I don't need to bleed on you anymore about that.